- Basic knowledge of philosophical theories and methods and of important approaches within philosophy of science and technology.

 2b.
 Cyborgs and other Human-technology Relations (2 EC) - focuses on how technologies set the boundaries

-between humans and machines, and how technology shapes the way that humans perceive and act in the
+between humans and machines, and how technology shapes the way that humans perceive and act

 2c.
 Technology, Ethics and Society (2 EC) - Focuses on how to assess the ethical and societal desirability of